Headliners Luncheon with Wharton Club members & their guests are invited

 Please call Alan Schlaifer at 301-365-8999 if you'd to be considered to attend the reception (if there is one) from 12:30-1:00 pm with the speaker.
 (He may only bring a few guests, preference for President's Club and Lifetime Members).

-Where: National Press Club, Ballroom, 13th Floor, 14th & F Streets, N.W., just two blocks from Metro Center
+Where: National Press Club, Fourth Estate Room, 13th Floor, 14th & F Streets, N.W., just two blocks from Metro Center

 Metro, Parking: Metro Center; several private garages within a few blocks.